Installing a rainwater tank is relatively simple and inexpensive, and the benefits are ongoing.

 Rainwater is a good source of water for using on your garden.
 It can also be used for washing your clothes, flushing the toilet, and – if it's properly treated – for drinking and other household uses.

 Is it for me?

-If your property isn't connected to a mains water supply, rainwater may be the only viable water supply.
+If your property isn't connected to a mains water supply, or is located a long way from your mains water supply, rainwater may be the most viable water supply.

 Even if you're connected to the mains water supply, you may want to consider using rainwater for your garden or for other household uses.
-By doing this, you may be able to reduce your demand on mains water supply and water charges.
+By doing this, you may be able to reduce your demand on mains water supply and in some areas water charges.